 Understanding technology isn’t just for technologists.
-HR professionals needs to have this too.
+HR professionals need to have this too.

 The technology skills any HR technology manager needs to know.